EGeorge2021r/Challenge13_Repo/README.md

 ## Libraries used in the analysis
-The following libraries were imported and used in the project. import pandas as pd import holoviews as hv from fbprophet import Prophet import hvplot.pandas import datetime as dt %matplotlib inline
+The following libraries were imported and dependencies were used: import pandas as pd from pathlib import Path import tensorflow as tf from tensorflow.keras.layers import Dense from tensorflow.keras.models import Sequential from sklearn.model_selection import train_test_split from sklearn.preprocessing import StandardScaler,OneHotEncoder

-## Analysis and Visualisation
+## Analysis and Model optimization
-Identify unusual patterns in time series data by using Pandas and other tools.
-Mine for patterns in seasonality by using the hvPlot visualization tool.
-Build sales-forecast and user-interest predictive models for the firm by using Facebook Prophet.
+To optimize your model for a predictive accuracy as close to 1 as possible, the following techniques were used:
+• Adjust the input data by dropping different features columns to ensure that no variables or outliers confuse the model.
+Done
+• Add more neurons (nodes) to a hidden layer.
+Done
+• Add more hidden layers.
+Done
+• Use different activation functions for the hidden layers.
+Done
+• Add to or reduce the number of epochs in the training regimen.
+Done

 ## Deliverables